fbpx

 I must make this!
 Do you remember Cuban Lunch from the 80's?
 Check out this fabulous copycat Cuban Lunch knock off recipe!
 Easy to make and delicious!

-My husband still doesn’t remember these chocolate bars, but he’s delighted that I did because this is a household favourite!
+My husband still doesn’t remember these chocolate bars, but he’s delighted I did because this is a household favourite!

 Also, if you recall the Cuban Lunch, PLEASE share in the comment section below!
 I need further confirmation that these were indeed as good as I remembered them!